Dabrafenib and trametinib

 Tell your healthcare team if you have diarrhoea or constipation.
 They can give you medicine to help.

 Feeling or being sick

 Feeling or being sick is usually well controlled with anti sickness medicines.
 Avoiding fatty or fried foods, eating small meals and snacks, drinking plenty of water, and relaxation techniques can all help.

 It is important to take anti sickness medicines as prescribed even if you don’t feel sick.
 It is easier to prevent sickness rather than treating it once it has started.

 Symptoms of skin problems can include a rash, dry skin, itching and reddening of the skin.
-Less commonly your skin might be sensitive to the sun or develop wart-like growths.

 You may feel stiff and have muscle spasms.
 Let your doctor or nurse know if you have muscle spasms during or after having treatment.